minimec/g810-profile/README.md

 ```
 g810-profile --join
 ```
-- 'Google Keyboard' Name written on keyboard for applications 'evince,eog,gedit,soffice.bin,firefox,sublime_text,thunderbird,skypeforlinux,mpv'
+- 'Google Keyboard' Name written on keyboard  in various for al applications in GOOGLE_KEYBOARD.
+The function is a 'toggler'.
+Maybe add a custom shortcut...
 ```
 g810-profile --google
 ```
 - Mute toggle
-Disable 'mute' shortcut in the settings of your window manager Add a new custom shortcut for the 'mute' button with the fallowing value
+Disable 'mute' shortcut in the settings of your window manager (normally 'Backspace'-key to disable shortcut.
+Add a new custom shortcut for the 'mute' button with the fallowing value...
 ```
 g810-profile --mute
 ```